-There are a number of ways to getting caps in Fallout 76, some of them a little more difficult to achieve, but always worth the grind.
+There are a number of ways to get caps in Fallout 76, some of them a bit more difficult than others to achieve, but always worth the grind.

 Although you won’t make even a FRACTION of the caps at a vendor on certain items that you would at a home vendor, I’d say use this for the more… well, PETTY objects, such as various smaller aid items, junk, or stuff that just won’t sell.
 For easy caps, you could also sell a bunch of regular weapons and armor to them, as you can actually get a pretty penny for selling a heap of weaponry to them in bulk.
 Slap on some heavy lifting perk cards, grind a couple areas with weapon wielding enemies, and then sell em over.